libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/0-Architecture/Architecture.rst

 Once a block is assigned to an SM, it's threads are split into warps by the warp scheduler and executed on the CUDA cores.
-If a thread terminates before the other threads in its warp then it will continue to take up 'space' in the warp even though no instructions are being run on it.
-For this reason, conditionals in device code rarely provide speedup.
+Since all the same instruction is executed on each thread in the warp simultaneously it's generally a bad idea to have conditionals in kernel code.

 Furthermore warps are always allocated the same way if theads 0-31 are execute in a warp for one block, they will be